 Scoring in the passage questions is not difficult because the answers are straightforward and hidden in the passage.
 Candidates must ensure that they practise more and more comprehension questions to get the hang of how to scan the passage and answer the related questions, without wasting much time.

 |Solve more comprehension questions and score more marks in the English Language section.
 Refer to the following links:|

 Reading Comprehension – Passage Types

 The comprehension is generally based on a piece of recent news or topics related to the competitive exam or can be from any other sphere of life.
-However, it is essential to note that even if the candidate has a wider idea of the topic, his answers should only be based on the information mentioned in the passage.
+However, it is essential to note that even if the candidate has a broader idea of the topic, his answers should only be based on the passage’s information.

 Given below are a few spheres from which the topic for reading comprehensions may be picked:

 - Current Events: Mostly, the passage is picked from a recent development across the world, which may be hype and is in the news.